Bird bath: Description

 A bird bath (or birdbath) is an artificial puddle or small shallow pond, created with a water-filled basin.
 Birds may use the bath to drink, bathe, and cool themselves.
 A bird bath is an attraction for many different species of birds to visit gardens, especially during the summer and drought periods.
 Bird baths that provide a reliable source of water year round add to the popularity and "micro-habitat" support.

 Bird baths can be pre-made basins on pedestals and columns or hang from leaves and trees, or be carved out depressions in rocks and boulders.
 Requirements for a bird bath should include the following; a shallow gradually deepening basin; open surroundings to minimize cats' stalking; clean and renewed-refilled water; and cleaning to avoid contamination and mosquitoes.
 Two inches of water in the center is sufficient for most backyard birds, because they do not submerge their bodies, only dipping their wings to splash water on their backs.
 Deeper or wide basins can have "perch islands" in the water, which can also help discourage feline predators.
 Elevation on a pedestal is a common safety measure, providing a clear area around the bird bath that is free of hiding locations for predators.
 A bird feeder can complement a bird bath to encourage birds to linger and return.

 The early bird baths were simple depressions in the ground.
-The first purpose-built bird bath was developed by UK garden design company, Abrahm Pulman & Sons in the 1830s.
+The first purpose-built bird bath was developed by UK garden design company, Abraham Pulman & Sons in the 1830s.